 Even a minor car accident can be a jarring experience.
 The more serious the crash, the more emotional and physical distress a victim can suffer.
 The moments following a crash are often chaotic ones and it is not uncommon for victims to make mistakes that can have an effect on any injury claims they may file against the at-fault party.

-At Shapiro & Appleton, we have been representing injured victims and their families for more than three decades and we are familiar with some of the more common mistakes that victims can make.
+At Shapiro & Appleton, our Virginia Beach car accident lawyers have been representing injured victims and their families for more than three decades and we are familiar with some of the more common mistakes that victims can make.
 These include the following:

 They admit fault: The first reaction many people have when they are involved in a crash is to apologize for the incident, even when they know they did nothing to cause the crash.
 It’s more of a reflexive behavior.
 But it can also create difficulty in proving liability of the other party if there are witnesses to the victim apologizing for the accident.
 When a victim is discussing the crash with anyone – including the other driver, law enforcement, witnesses, or insurance adjusters – just share the facts of the crash about what happened and do not admit any fault.